 If the agent or editor rejects the current work, but asks to see future work, it may be there’s some reason beyond your control that they weren’t able to accept this manuscript.
 In general, it means you’re nearly there.

 If, even better, they ask you to revise and resubmit, it may be possible to get over the final hurdle and get an offer of representation or to publish the work.

 If you’re being asked to submit your future work, but still not getting the current work over that last hurdle, decide what your limit will be.
 When will you have gone as far as you can with the current work?
 50 rejections?
 100 rejections?
 This will be up to you and your ability to stomach the rejections, but it should be enough that you’re pretty sure there’s no match for the book at this time.

 If you’re being asked to revise and resubmit, the rejection may or may not come with some specific guidance as to what they would like to see.
 If you are willing to make those changes, you might want to ask a professional editor to help, because the agent is likely to be talking about changes at the level of the whole book – it’s not going to be enough to do some line-editing and send it back.

 Acceptance after you’ve revised is not guaranteed, but this kind of rejection is very promising.
 I’ve helped various authors with implementing feedback from editors or agents, and sometimes the book is then accepted, and sometimes it is not.
 That need for the editor or agent to love the book is still preeminent, and that’s just not something that’s easy to predict.

 All writers experience rejection.
 The most important thing is to see it for what it is – a business decision, not a personal attack on you.

 It’s not even about you.
-To be perfectly frank, the publishing industry doesn’t care about you or any other author, it only cares about books it can sell.
+To be perfectly frank, the publishing industry doesn’t really care about you, it cares about books it can sell.